-It’s become a popular plant to grow.
+It’s become a popular plant to grow in North America, however.
 Also called Echinacea purpurea, commonly known as the pale purple coneflower, the echinacea plant is a favorite of gardeners and butterfly enthusiasts.
 An attractive flower that resemble daisies with mounded heads and rose, pink or purple petals, it grows on strong stems far above the foliage.

-Many of echinacea’s chemical constituents are, in fact, powerful immunity stimulators and can provide a significant therapeutic value.
-A few that you’re probably familiar with are essential oils, flavonoids, inulin, polysaccharides and vitamin C.
+Many of echinacea’s chemical constituents are, in fact, powerful immunity stimulators and can provide a significant therapeutic value, which is why the plant is often used for treating the common cold.
+A few echinacea constituents that you’re probably familiar with are essential oils, flavonoids, inulin, polysaccharides and vitamin C.

 What are the benefits of taking echinacea?
 Although there seems to be an infinite number of echinacea benefits, these nine stand out.